fnands/fnands.com/blog/2025/sklearn-mojo-dbscan-inner/index.md

     embed-resources: true
     code-fold: true
 description: I kick the tires on Mojo's new Python interop by translating some of scikit-learn's Cython into Mojo
-draft: true
+draft: false
 ---

 Ever since I heard about Mojo I (and presumably most other people) thought it would be a good language to speed up functions to be called from Python.
 Everyone knows that vanilla Python can be slow, but one of the reasons that Python programs can be reasonably fast in practice is because Python often leans on libraries written in more performant languages, predominantly C/C++, but increasingly also Rust.

 Until recently, there has been no real way to call Mojo code from Python, but about a month ago (in Max [release 25.4](https://docs.modular.com/mojo/manual/python/mojo-from-python)) the ability to [call Mojo from Python](https://docs.modular.com/mojo/manual/python/mojo-from-python) was added as a beta feature.
-It's not fully yet, and it will likely still change a lot, but I wanted to give it a look just to get an idea for where things are heading.
+It's not fully cooked yet, and it will likely still change a lot, but I wanted to give it a look just to get an idea of where things are heading.

-One idea that I had when I heard about Mojo was that Mojo might be a good replacement for Cython and apparently I was not the only one to have had this thought:
+One specific idea that I had when I heard about Mojo was that Mojo might be a good replacement for Cython and apparently I was not the only one to have had this thought:

 ![Convergent thinking on HN](HN_screenshot_Cython.png)